 His letter exchange with Dr. Luther A. Weigle, the head of the RSV translation team, remained hidden in the Yale Archives for over fifty years until Kathy and Ed discovered it.

-The translation work on 1 Corinthians had be completed between 1935 and 1937 and finalized by the RSV team in 1940.
+The translation work on 1 Corinthians had been completed between 1935 and 1937 and finalized by the RSV team in 1940.
 At the time, homosexuality was thought to be a mental illness, a crime, and a sexual perversion.
-The team translated in context of their time and knowing.
+The team translated in the context of their time and knowledge.

 So, who was this David who wrote to the translation team in 1959?

 This is the stuff great documentaries are made of!
-Look for the documentary early 2020.
+Look for the documentary in late 2022 or early 2023.
 1946: The Mistranslation that Shifted a Culture.